fmidev/sasse-polygon-process/notebooks/md/create-dataset-parallel.md

 ![png](output_101_1.png)

 Let's consider only winter months (from beginning of October to end of January).
-Now we don't have significant correlation between CAPE and outages but we do have much stronger correlation between most other parameters.
-Distance to pressure object and wind speed introduce also a significant correlation with outages.
+Correlations are same with whole dataset.

-P-value test do not pass for several parameter any more, however.
-We have much less data (826 rows).
+P-value test passes for all paratemers having significant correlation  except AVG windspeed (why?).

 ```python